quasar-kyle/PolarisTheme/README.md

 ## Installation Instructions
 1. Install [AuroraPatch](https://github.com/Aurora-Modders/AuroraPatch/releases).
-2. Download both PolarisTheme.zip and ThemeCreator.zip from the latest entry on the [releases page](https://github.com/quasar-kyle/PolarisTheme/releases)
+2. Download PolarisTheme.zip and ThemeCreator.zip from the [releases page](https://github.com/quasar-kyle/PolarisTheme/releases)
 3. Extract both zip files into your Patches folder, so it becomes {your Aurora folder}/Patches/PolarisTheme/PolarisTheme.dll and Patches/ThemeCreator/ThemeCreator.dll
 4. Run AuroraPatch.exe from your Aurora Folder, then click Start Aurora.
 You'll need to do this every time you run Aurora.